 As a result of the Covid-19 pandemic, video conferencing and chatting software mobile apps have seen a tremendous surge in usage.
 In fact, video conferencing apps were downloaded over 62 million times in March 2020.
-This growth is majorly due to the increasing adoption of video conferencing platforms like Zoom, Google Meet, and Microsoft Teams by businesses who have started working remotely to limit the virus spread.
+This growth is majorly due to the increasing adoption of Video Conferencing App like Zoom, Google Meet, and Microsoft Teams by businesses who have started working remotely to limit the virus spread.

 As a matter of fact, among all the video conferencing apps, Zoom was downloaded the most in February and March, and the numbers are still increasing within the EU, US, and UK regions.
 Not only corporates, but individuals also have increased the use of video conferencing apps.
 Social-distancing means that people have to bring their social life online.